Albin Kurti: Energy

-Despite the cancellation of the Kosova e Re project, electricity prices still rose during Kurti’s administration.
-On April 2025, Kosovo experienced a 16.1% increase in electricity tariffs as it is forced to import more power to meet domestic demand.
+Despite the cancellation of the Kosova e Re project, electricity prices still rose during Kurti's administration.
+In April 2025, Kosovo experienced a 16.1% increase in electricity tariffs as it is forced to import more power to meet domestic demand.
 Prior to this general rise, households consuming over 800 kWh per month, had already faced a sharp increase, with tariffs above this threshold being raised by approximately 103 percent.

 In 2024, at the Summit on the Green Agenda for the Western Balkans, Kurti announced that his government's comprehensive energy strategy was aimed towards making Kosovo carbon neutral by 2050, and that this strategy was supported by the government's recent laws on climate change and renewable energy sources.
 However, substantial investments would be required for energy transition, waste management and transport decarbonisation.
-In that same year, the International Monetary Fund (IMF) noted that Kosovo’s Resilience and Sustainability Facility (RSF) has supported the government’s green agenda, including the first competitive auctions for solar and wind generation, as well as preparations for carbon pricing and measures to enhance energy efficiency, air quality and energy security.
-Additionally, in January 2025, Kurti announced the launch of battery-based energy storage systems - 125 MWh under the Kosovo Energy Corporation and 45 MWh under KOSTT.
+In that same year, the International Monetary Fund (IMF) noted that Kosovo's Resilience and Sustainability Facility (RSF) has supported the government's green agenda, including the first competitive auctions for solar and wind generation, as well as preparations for carbon pricing and measures to enhance energy efficiency, air quality and energy security.
+Additionally, in January 2025, Kurti announced the launch of battery-based energy storage systems – 125 MWh under the Kosovo Energy Corporation and 45 MWh under KOSTT.
 These facilities, to be built in Ferizaj and Istog, would stabilise the power grid, reduce import costs, improve supply reliability and enable greater integration of renewable sources.